Frequently asked questions

-1. Does the concrete need to be cleaned before applying Epoxydoc epoxy?
+1. Does the concrete need to be cleaned before applying epoxy and other coatings?

-2. How long does it take to apply the Epoxydoc epoxy?
+2. How long does it take to apply Epoxydoc epoxy?

-3. If my concrete is new do I need to prepare the surface before coating?
+3. If my concrete is new do I still need to prepare the surface before coating?

 4. How many days do I need to wait before applying any coatings to new concrete?

 30 days.
 New concrete needs to cure before applying any coatings.

 5. Can I apply Epoxydoc epoxy over old coatings and epoxies?

-Epoxydoc can be applied over existing paints/coatings.
-You must make sure that all areas are sanded with an 80 to 100 grit sand paper.
-Floor machines can be rented at home depot or other rental shops, along with sand paper.
+Epoxydoc can be applied over existing paints and coatings.
+You must make sure that all areas are sanded with an 80 to 100 grit sandpaper.
+Floor machines can be rented at home depot or other rental shops, along with sandpaper.
 Any loose paints/coatings must be removed completely with diamond grinding or other means.
 All coatings are only as good as the surface it bonds to.
 If you have any questions please feel free to contact us.

 6. What are the best temperatures to apply epoxydoc epoxy?

 7. How long does Epoxydoc epoxy take to dry?

-24 hours.
+5-7 hours.
 However depending on climate it could be a little longer.
 In most cases applying another coat can be done in 24 hours.
 Wait between 2 to 3 days before driving on your new coating.
 This allows for the epoxy to cure properly.

-8. If dust and particulates on the floor cause fisheye problems while applying the epoxy, what can I do?
+8. Dust and particulates on the floor can cause fish eye problems while applying the epoxy, what can I do?

 9. If bubbles begin to show up during application of the epoxy what can be done?

 10. What are the decorative paint chips for?

 Paint chips provide for a decorative finish.
 They also help to provide a slip resistant surface and to hide imperfections in your concrete and finish.
-This will amaze you as it the secret of professional installers to make the floor look complete.
+Adding more chips will help hide small holes and imperfections that will become hard to notice.